Dimakoua/twitter-automation-ai/README.md

 **Advanced Twitter Automation AI** is a modular Python-based framework designed for automating a wide range of Twitter (now X.com) interactions.
 It supports multiple accounts and leverages Selenium for robust browser automation, with optional integration of Large Language Models (LLMs) like OpenAI's GPT and Google's Gemini for intelligent content generation, analysis, and engagement.

+## Key Changes in This Fork

+This fork includes several key improvements and fixes over the original repository to enhance stability, configuration, and reliability:

+*   **Core Stability:** The initial codebase has been refactored and cleaned up to ensure the application runs reliably out of the box.
+*   **Containerization Support:** A container file has been added, allowing for easy setup and deployment using technologies like Docker.
+*   **Robust Publishing:** The tweet publisher has been fixed to handle cases where UI elements are covered by another element (e.g., pop-ups or overlays) by implementing a JavaScript-based "force click".
+This makes publishing actions significantly more reliable.
+*   **Flexible & Secure Configuration:**
+    *   You can now securely load account cookies from environment variables, in addition to file paths or direct JSON.
+    *   A bug preventing AI service API keys from being correctly read from environment variables has been fixed.
+*   **Dynamic Prompts:** The prompt for generating quote tweets (`prompt_for_quote_tweet_from_competitor`) is now an array in the configuration, allowing the bot to randomly select a prompt for more natural and varied content.
+*   **Tested LLM Service:** Out of the supported AI services (Gemini, OpenAI, Azure), only **Gemini** has been fully tested and is confirmed to be working in this fork.
+Other services might require configuration adjustments or code fixes.

 ## Table of Contents

 - [Advanced Twitter Automation AI](#advanced-twitter-automation-ai)